 - They also have additional guest rooms at 2 other hotel properties – Mount Kidd Manor at Kananaskis and Crosswaters Resort

-- Standard and deluxe rooms, access to great views.
+- Rooms: 110.
+Standard and deluxe rooms, access to great views

 - Book your stay at the Stoney Nakoda Resort & Casino

-Activities: Kayaking, canoeing, ice skating, ice (sculpture) festivals, hiking (Lake Agnes), photography, honeymoon
+Activities: Kayaking, canoeing, ice skating, ice (sculpture) festivals, hiking (Lake Agnes), photography, honeymoon, afternoon tea

-- Only 40 minutes away from Banff, beautiful stretch of drive
+- ✅ Only 40 minutes away from Banff, a beautiful stretch of drive

-- Small hamlet, but all modern amenities available
+- ✅A small hamlet, but all modern amenities are available

 - Actually, can’t think of any